We believe that your privacy needs protection. To achieve this, we developed the app with the following principles in mind:

 The option to export workouts to ".pac" file works in a similar way.
 The main difference is that in this case a single file contains information about all your workouts.

-When you use our website, the information about the requests you make, time when it happens and some information sent by your web browser or network protocols (e.g. IP address, web browser name and version) might get logged on the servers where our web page is hosted.
-The servers are owned and maintained by our partner company that provides web hosting service for us.
+When you use our website or you run a remote race, you connect to our servers.
+The information about the requests you make to the server, time when it happens and some information sent by your web browser or network protocols (e.g. IP address, web browser name and version) might get logged.
+The servers are formally owned and maintained by our partner company that provides web hosting service for us.